buzzware/cascade/api_docs/index.md

 # Cascade Data Layer: A Framework for Mobile App Data Flow

+CascadeDataLayer is a kind of multi-tool for building, updating and maintaining client-side data structures consisting of models, collections and associations that represent the back-end and business domain.
-Cascade is a framework designed to optimize data flow between the user interface and the server, while incorporating caching and persistence mechanisms.
-Acting as a backend for the front end, Cascade offers several valuable benefits that enhance application efficiency and maintain consistency.
-By providing a well-defined API with clear relationships, Cascade enables developers to write the user interface in a consistent and meaningful manner.
+Cascade is a framework designed to optimize data flow between the user interface and the server with caching and persistence mechanisms.
+Acting as a back-end for the front-end with a well-defined API with models and relationships, Cascade enables developers to write the user interface in a consistent and meaningful manner.

+By providing a robust data layer, Cascade shields the front end from any changes or updates made to the backend.
+CascadeDataLayer and your ICascadeOrigin implementation handle all the asynchronous complexity and manage back-end inconsistencies so that the models can kept simple and synchronous.

+### Usage

+Cascade also requires an implementation of an abstract origin (server) interface.
+This means almost any server can be supported, including custom enterprise APIs.
+Inconsistencies and naming issues can be resolved in custom code to maintain a clean and consistent API for app developers.

 The architecture of Cascade is inspired by the concept of cache layers in CPUs.
-Unlike CPUs, Cascade supports 0 or more abstract cache layers.
-The initial first layer is usually memory based - fastest but limited and not persistent.
+The initial first layer is usually memory based - fastest but limited in size and not persistent.
 The second is typically file-based - slower, but persistent.
 Cache layers are abstract, providing developers with the flexibility to implement their preferred caching storage.

-Cascade also requires an implementation of an abstract origin (server) interface.
-This means almost any server can be supported, including custom enterprise APIs.
-Inconsistencies and naming issues can be resolved in custom code to maintain a clean and consistent API to app developers.
-By providing a robust data layer, Cascade shields the front end from any changes or updates made to the backend.

-### Usage

-As a quick introduction, the main methods provided by Cascade for applications are :
+As a quick introduction, here are some examples of using the main methods provided by Cascade :

 1. ```var product = await cascade.Create<Product>(new Product() { colour = "Red" });```
 2. ```var product = await cascade.Get<Product>(25, populate: new string[] { nameof(Product.Manufacturer) });```